 This is how we tasted the Hennessy Pure White:

-Price: Since there’s no official HPW distributor in the country, most bottles are sold by independent importers, which means that the HPW can vary in price.
-However, in most cases, a bottle of HPW comes to around $100-$150 a bottle (plus shipping and handling, if applicable).
+So how much is a Hennessy White bottle?
+Since there’s no official HPW distributor in the country, most bottles are sold by independent importers, which means that the HPW can vary in price.
+However, in most cases, a bottle of HPW comes to about $100-$150 a bottle (plus shipping and handling, if applicable).

 Source: Finest Wine

 In our opinion: Hennessy Pure White is well worth the hype and legend that surrounds it.
-Of course, because it’s not imported to the U.S., the markup of Hennessy Pure White can be ridiculous.
+Of course, because it’s not imported to the US, the markup of Hennessy Pure White can be ridiculous.
 Although, given its legendary taste and its esteem as a rare spirit, you can kind of forgive the price tag.
-So to answer the question, is Hennessy Pure White illegal in the country, the answer is a resounding: No, it isn’t illegal, but it is hard to find, and when you do find it, you need to pay top dollar for a taste.

 Speaking of collectors, they’ll find the Hennessy Pure White to be right up their alley, thanks to the uniquely beautiful, one-of-a-kind design of the bottle.
 At the end of the day though, whether you’re collecting it for style or substance, the Hennessy Pure White will unite both camps with its amazing flavor.